Law School Case Brief

 Giles v.
 California - 554 U.S. 353, 128 S. Ct.
 2678 (2008)

 Only testimonial statements are excluded by the Confrontation Clause.

-The theory of forfeiture by wrongdoing accepted by the State Court was not a founding-era exception to the confrontation right because the manner in which the common law forfeiture rule was applied made plain that unconfronted testimony would not be admitted without a showing that the defendant intended to prevent a witness from testifying.
+The Supreme Court of the United States vacated the judgment and remanded the case for further proceedings.
+The Court held that the theory of forfeiture by wrongdoing accepted by the state court was not a founding-era exception to the confrontation right because the manner in which the common law forfeiture rule was applied made plain that unconfronted testimony would not be admitted without a showing that the defendant intended to prevent a witness from testifying.
 There was no basis for the State's argument that a defendant who committed some act of wrongdoing that rendered a witness unavailable forfeited his right to object to the witness's testimony on confrontation grounds, but not on hearsay grounds.
 Moreover, the State's proposed exception was not supported by case law subsequent to founding as the wrongful procurement rule did not depend on confrontation.

 Access the full text case

 Not a Lexis Advance subscriber?
 Try it out for free.